How can I see a health visitor?

 Before your appointment

-Please remember to bring your parent child health record (red book) with you before your appointment.
+Please remember to bring your red book (personal child health record) with you before your appointment.

 What to expect at your appointment